Sidewalk shoveling – Safety is Our Priority

-- For these reasons, property owners in unincorporated Douglas County are required to remove snow and ice from the sidewalks adjacent to their property within 24 hours after it stops snowing.
+- For these reasons, Douglas County enacted Ordinance O-007-003.
+This Ordinance requires property owners in unincorporated Douglas County to remove snow and ice from the sidewalks adjacent to their property within 24 hours after it stops snowing.

-- Please do not place snow in the street because it will result in larger windrows in front of your home.
+- Please do not place snow in the street because it will result in larger snow wind-rows in front of your home, created by snowplows.
 Additionally, piles of snow in the area of the gutter will inhibit drainage resulting in buildups of ice in the gutter and on the sidewalk.

-- Citizens are advised to place all snow removed from sidewalks and driveways on adjacent landscaped areas.
+- Please place all snow removed from sidewalks and driveways on your adjacent landscaped areas.
 This practice will benefit the vegetation, reduce the amount of runoff, and will help to manage the amount of snow and ice in the street.

-- Automobiles and other vehicles left parked on County roads during a winter storm make it difficult for snow plows to remove snow and ice.
+- When a snowstorm is predicted, please remove your vehicle from County streets and roads: Automobiles and other vehicles left parked on County streets and roads during a winter storm make it difficult for snowplows to remove snow and ice.

-- Parked vehicles may be surrounded by a snow windrow which increases the potential for damage to these vehicles and to motorists driving around them.
+- Cars are safer when they are off the street and so are you: Parked vehicles left on County streets and roads during a snowstorm may become surrounded by a snow wind-row created by snowplows when clearing the streets and roads of snow.
+This increases the potential for damage to these vehicles and to motorists driving around them.